whosonfirst/go-webhookd/README.md

 ### GitHubRepo

+The `GitHubRepo` transformation will extract the reporsitory name for all the commits matching (added, modified, removed) criteria.
+It is defined as a URI string in the form of:

 ```
 githubrepo://?exclude_additions={EXCLUDE_ADDITIONS}&exclude_modification={EXCLUDE_MODIFICATIONS}&exclude_deletions={EXCLUDE_DELETIONS}
 ```

-The `GitHubRepo` transformation will extract the reporsitory name for all the commits matching (added, modified, removed) criteria.

 #### Properties